Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Introduction

 \section{Introduction}

 Automated evaluation of text generation quality has posed a long-standing challenge in the field of natural language processing (NLP).
-On the one hand, the diverse forms of textual expression make it impossible for the reference-based methods to account for all possible situations.
-On the other hand, devising reliable metrics without reference is not a straightforward task and can also be problematic.
-Furthermore, different types of text necessitate evaluation of distinct aspects, such as coherence, fluency, and consistency \cite{fabbri-etal-2021-summeval, mehri-eskenazi-2020-unsupervised}, which makes it hard to design metrics for each type of text and dimension separately.
+On the one hand, the diverse forms of textual expression make it impossible for reference-based methods to account for all possible situations\cite{bert-score, NEURIPS2021_e4d2b6e6, chen2022mcpg}.
+On the other hand, devising reliable metrics without reference is not a straightforward task and can also be problematic \cite{sun-zhou-2012-joint, niu-etal-2021-unsupervised, shen-etal-2022-evaluation}.
+Furthermore, different types of text necessitate evaluation of distinct aspects, e.g. coherence, fluency, and consistency \cite{fabbri-etal-2021-summeval, mehri-eskenazi-2020-unsupervised, Wang2023RetrievalfreeKI}, which makes it hard to design metrics for each type of text and dimension separately.

-Nowadays, large language models (LLMs) \cite{brown2020language, ouyang2022training, chung2022scaling, chowdhery2022palm, zhang2022opt, touvron2023llama, du-etal-2022-glm} represented by ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}} have revolutionized the field of NLP by achieving remarkable results in a wide range of NLP tasks.
+Nowadays, large language models (LLMs) \cite{brown2020language, ouyang2022training, chung2022scaling, chowdhery2022palm, zhang2022opt, touvron2023llama, du-etal-2022-glm} represented by ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}} have revolutionized the field of NLP by achieving remarkable results in a wide range of NLP tasks \cite{song2023chatgpt,chen2022would}.
 Recent studies \cite{fu2023gptscore, wang2023chatgpt, kocmi2023large, ji2023exploring} have also demonstrated the potential of LLMs in evaluating the quality of generated texts.
-In this report, we present a preliminary empirical study that compares different methods for text quality evaluation using LLMs in a reference-free mode.
-The key insights obtained from our empirical findings are presented as follows:
+In this paper, we present an empirical study that compares different methods for text quality evaluation using LLMs in a reference-free mode.
+The key insights from our empirical findings are as follows:

 \begin{itemize}[wide=0\parindent]